Wyatt Morgan

 Step 2: First strand transfer (obligatory).
 The freed −ssDNA jumps to the 3′ end of the genome by annealing its R complement to the 3′ R. This jump can occur intramolecularly (same RNA) or intermolecularly (co-packaged RNA): the first recombination opportunity.
 RT cannot initiate de novo; without this jump, reverse transcription stalls irreversibly.

-Step 3: Minus-strand elongation (the recombination hotzone).
+RT Donor RNA Acceptor RNA (−) cDNA exposed After switch ↓ RT Crossover = chimeric provirus Copy-choice recombination: RT pauses, RNase H degrades donor, cDNA switches to acceptor Step 3: Minus-strand elongation (the recombination hotzone).
 RT extends the minus strand along the entire genome from the 3′ R through U3, through the transgene cassette, all the way back toward the 5′ end.
 This is where the bulk of recombination occurs, via the dynamic copy-choice mechanism: RT pauses at RNA secondary structures, RNase H over-degrades the donor template ahead of the polymerase, the nascent cDNA is exposed, and the co-packaged acceptor RNA invades and anneals.
 An estimated 5–14 template-switching events occur per genome per cycle in HIV-114.
-The recombination rate approximates ~1 crossover per kilobase of inter-element distance: a critical design parameter for vector architecture.
+As a useful heuristic, the recombination rate approximates ~1 crossover per kilobase of inter-element distance, though measured rates vary across constructs and contexts rather than behaving as a fixed per-kb constant.

 Step 4: Plus-strand synthesis and second transfer.
 The PPT, an RNase H-resistant purine-rich RNA remnant, primes plus-strand DNA synthesis.
 RT copies U3-R-U5-PBS to produce +ssDNA, which jumps to the other end of the minus strand via PBS complementarity (second obligatory transfer).
 The cPPT provides a second priming site, and the two plus strands meet to form the central DNA flap.

 Step 5: Integration.
 The completed dsDNA has two identical ΔU3-R-U5 LTRs (SIN).
-Integrase recognizes only the terminal ~15 bp att sequences at each end, performs 3′-processing (removing a CA dinucleotide), and catalyzes strand transfer into host DNA with a 5 bp stagger.
+Integrase recognizes only the terminal ~15 bp att sequences at each end, performs 3′-processing (removing the terminal GT dinucleotide to expose the invariant CA-3′OH), and catalyzes strand transfer into host DNA with a 5 bp stagger.
 LEDGF/p75 tethers IN to H3K36me3 in active gene bodies, biasing integration into transcribed regions15.

 Determinants of Template-Switching Frequency